Offthecharts89/Odmandakh_Portfolio/README.md

 My name is Oddie I’m out there and wear my heart on my sleeve, coming from Mongolia to the UK at 9.
 I’ve had to tough it out and find my way.
 Always looking to improve my skillset and bring real value.
 I need to know that I have made your job easier and brought value to you or I won’t be satisfied with my work.
 Let’s Jump on an initial 10-minute call (free of charge), so that we can discuss your project in more detail and identify how my skillset will work best for you and provide immense value to your organization as well.

 #### My Credentials
 Head data manager of Pricing at Funko, using Excel & SQL Server for all of Funko’s 1,000s of customers and 10,000s products.
 Analysed the current Pricing data for Senior Management, creating data visualisations and pivot tables to direct the pricing strategy for Funko Europe.
 Created pricing templates to streamline pricing processes for the entire Sales & CS department.
-Using Excel’s VBA coding, Pivot tables, vlookups and calculations with iferror
+Using Excel’s VBA coding, Pivot tables, vlookups and calculations with iferror statements.

 Have a masters in Economics with distinction.
 Using OLS regression models with panel data created an economic model measuring the link between economic growth and national currencies.
 Was able to create a model that was statistically significant and homoscedastic.